fu-telecom/phone-number-manager/README.md

 ### Initial setup

-* create a file at private/password.txt - this will be the root password for the mysql database instance
+* create a file at `private/password.txt` containing a random string - this will be the root password for the mysql database instance

+* for reCAPTCHA setup, the secret key should be saved in a file at `private/recaptcha_secret_key.txt` get secret key here: [https://www.google.com/recaptcha/admin/site/706529890/settings](https://www.google.com/recaptcha/admin/site/706529890/settings)

 * start up the containers with: